Biden, Trump agree to debate on June 27 and Sept. 10 | Politics

 Biden's debate proposal, the first formal offer by his campaign, ditched the decades-old tradition of three fall debates and called for direct negotiations between the Trump and Biden campaigns over the rules.
 Asked about any preference for format or topics, Biden-Harris campaign spokesman Michael Tyler said some details remained to be worked out.

 Biden's team earlier requested that only broadcast networks that hosted Republican primary debates in 2016 and Democratic primary debates in 2020 be eligible to host this year.
 Only four networks hosted debates for both parties during those election cycles: CNN, Telemundo, CBS News and ABC News.
 The Biden team showed no signs of accepting Trump's invitation for more debates.
-A Biden campaign spokesperson did not respond to a request for comment on the issue.
+A Biden campaign spokesperson declined comment on the issue.

 Biden said he would not take part in the traditional televised showdowns organized by the Commission on Presidential Debates, rejecting the nonpartisan organization that has managed them since 1988.
 Trump had also expressed interest in bypassing the commission, and the Republican National Committee announced in 2022 that the party would leave the commission's debate system altogether.

-In a letter explaining the decision, Biden's campaign chair, Jennifer O'Malley Dillon, cited the commission's past struggles to keep candidates from violating debate rules.
+In a letter explaining the Biden campaign's decision, campaign chair Jennifer O'Malley Dillon cited the commission's past struggles to keep candidates from violating debate rules.
 She notified the commission that Biden will not be participating in the three general-election debates sponsored by the group, which are scheduled for Sept.
 16, Oct.
 1 and Oct.
 9. The commission could not be reached for a comment.
 "The debates should be conducted for the benefit of the American voters, watching on television and at home — not as entertainment for an in-person audience with raucous or disruptive partisans and donors, who consume valuable debate time with noisy spectacles of approval or jeering," Dillon said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)